×

 We asked people if there is a lot of crime.
 They answered:

 "Grand Anse, is generally considered a safe area with a relatively low crime rate.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag-snatching can occur, particularly in crowded areas or tourist hotspots.
 Violent crimes are less common, but they do occasionally happen.
-It's always recommended for residents and visitors to take standard precautions to protect their personal safety and belongings," commented one expat who made the move to Grand Anse.
+It's always recommended for residents and visitors to take standard precautions to protect their personal safety and belongings," wrote one member in Grand Anse.

 About the Author